 A cockroach skittered across the edge of the desk.
 Boris pointed the device and pressed the power-off button.
 The insect shuddered, let out a faint whistle while tucking its legs, and joined the other things rotting in Boris’s rowhouse.

-He went to the nearest wall.
+He went to the nearest wall and pressed his ear to it.

 Skritch-skritch, skritch-skritch.